FAQ

 Presence of a lymph node in neck is stage 3

-In simple words if the cancer was removed 100% after an extensive surgery there would be no need for chemotherapy and radiotherapy.
+if the cancer was removed 100% after an extensive surgery there would be no need for

 The original tumour is never a problem it is always the “Field Cancer” which proves fatal.